Expanding Access to Care through Telemedicine

 Patients like the technology as well because they’re able to stay at home while being monitored 24/7.
 “These devices are so sophisticated now that they’re on auto pilot.
 They self-adjust.
 There’s really no good clinical reason to bring patients in [to the office] every six months,” says Bray.

-If you’re thinking about offering telemedicine in your practice, consider the following tips:
+If you’re thinking about offering telehealth in your practice, consider the following tips:

 - Shop around for a vendor.
-Eaton says there are an overwhelming number of vendors that offer telemedicine technology, some of which are more geared toward hospitals rather than physician practices.
+Eaton says there are an overwhelming number of vendors that offer telehealth technology, some of which are more geared toward hospitals rather than physician practices.
 Many vendors charge a monthly fee for an unlimited number of visits.
-The American Telemedicine Association provides a helpful telemedicine buyer’s guide that practices can use to find a vendor that’s suitable for their particular specialty.
+The American Telehealth Association provides a helpful telehealth buyer’s guide that practices can use to find a vendor that’s suitable for their particular specialty.

 - Consider legal issues.
 The National Telehealth Policy Resource Center outlines several legal implications for telehealth that providers must address.